core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Instead, the pairwise mode described in {{sec-pairwise-protection}} protects messages by using pairwise symmetric keys, derived from the static-static Diffie-Hellman shared secret computed from the asymmetric keys of the sender and recipient endpoint (see {{sec-derivation-pairwise}}).
 Therefore, in the parwise mode, the AEAD algorithm provides both pairwise data-confidentiality and source authentication of messages, without using counter signatures.

+The long-term storing of the Diffie-Hellman shared secret is a potential security issue.
+In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate any of those two group members, by deriving and using their pairwise key.
+The possibility of such leakage should be contemplated, as more likely to happen than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g. by using a Trusted Platform Module.
+Therefore, applications should trade the maximum amount of time a same shared secret is stored with the frequency of its re-computing.

 Note that, even if an endpoint is authorized to be a group member and to take part in group communications, there is a risk that it behaves inappropriately.
 For instance, it can forward the content of messages in the group to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.

 ## Uniqueness of (key, nonce) {#ssec-key-nonce-uniqueness}